wp-plugins/fv-wordpress-flowplayer/readme.txt

 This option is not available.
 With autobuffer, it means every visitor on every visit to your page will be downloading the video.
 This means that you use a lot more bandwidth than on demand.
 I know that I actually watch the video on only about 1/3 of the pages with video that I visit.
 That saves you money (no bandwidth overages) and means that people who do want to watch the video and other visitors to your site get faster performance.
 If you want to autobuffer, you can turn that on in the options (we turn it off by default and recommend that it stays off).

+= My videos are hosted with Amazon S3 service.
+How should I fill the details into shotcode? =

+Currently there is no support for Amazon S3 service, this feature might be added in the future.

 == Screenshots ==